ni/nimi-python/docs/nitclk/class.rst

-            :param session_count:
+            :param sessions:

-                Number of elements in the sessions array
+                sessions is an array of sessions that are being synchronized.

-            :type session_count: int
+            :type sessions: list of vi_session

 is_done
 ~~~~~~~

     .. py:currentmodule:: nitclk.Session

-    .. py:method:: is_done(session_count)
+    .. py:method:: is_done(sessions)

             Monitors the progress of the acquisitions and/or generations
             corresponding to sessions.